acemod/ACE-Anvil/README.md

 ### Can I contribute?

 Please do!
 We welcome any contribution that fits within ACE's scope.
-That means anything that is either a realism feature or just creature comforts are much appreciated.
+That means anything that is either a realism or just quality of life feature is much appreciated.
 Ideally, hop on [our Discord](https://acemod.org/discord) and discuss what you want to do with the community first.

 Since Arma Reforger is a test platform: Go wild.
 We're happy to add some features that might not be strictly within ACE's usual scope.